6 things you should know about backing up your PC

 ...and neither does Windows (sort of)

-Assuming you're running Windows 10, it's definitely a good idea to make a one-time backup of the OS in case you need it later.
+Assuming you're running Windows 10 ($199.99 at Dell Home), it's definitely a good idea to make a one-time backup of the OS in case you need it later.
 You can do this by running Microsoft's media-creation tool, which will put a copy of the OS onto a flash drive (5GB or larger).

 Ah, but will you need it later?
 If you're having software-related issues with your PC (malware infestation, everyday Windows wonkiness), you can use Windows' Recovery tool to get a factory-fresh reset -- no external media required.
 But if you have to, say, replace a defunct hard drive, now you'll want that flash drive so you can reinstall Windows.